CanNotCode2/COMP530-Lab5/README.md

 # Results
-See my results in results/
+See my results in the `results/` folder and my report in `Analysis of IO Benchmakrs.docx`
 # Replication
 ## 1. Edit Scripts
 Edit `DEVICE=` in the scripts to use files on your hard drive and solid state drive respectively